-After using this machine for the past year, I’m now able to share a real-world Griot’s Garage Boss G21 Review.
+After using this machine for the last 5 years, I’m able to share a real-world Griot’s Garage Boss G21 review.
 This has been my go-to long throw polisher on nearly every car I worked on during this time and it quickly became one of my favorite tools that I own.

 The Griot’s Garage Boss product line

 Griot’s Garage has offered a plethora of detailing products over the years.
 Their GG6 short throw polisher was possibly one of the most popular machines on the market before the new era of long throw options arrived.

 In general, their line of detailing products was more geared to the hobbyist detailer, similar to companies like Adam’s Polishes and Chemical Guys.
 They were cost-effective, easy to use, and nicely packaged.

 Then in 2015, Griot’s Garage rocked the industry with their new Best Of Show System (or BOSS for short).
 This is a complete paint correction system that includes everything you need to polish your paint from machines to pads to polishes and compounds.
 Once people began using the Boss system, it became very clear that it was well suited to everyone from beginners to hardcore professionals.

 The anchors of the Boss line are their G15 and G21 long throw polishers.
 These machines were Griot’s Garage’s answer to the ever popular Rupes long throw options.
 Some might believe that these are just copies of the Rupes LHR15 and 21 painted red but that isn’t true at all.
 There are plenty of differences between them.

 Griot’s Garage could have stopped there and released the polishers by themselves but they took it a step further.
 They also designed a series of microfiber and foam polishing pads as well as formulated their own line of compounds and polishes – all designed specifically to work with their long throw polishers.
 Whether you’re doing a light polish or a heavy correction, Griot’s has a combination available for you.